SimpleLegal/react-fetch-flow/README.md

 React applications that asynchronusly fetch data from a server have common problems with not so obvious solutions:

-1. Where do I put asynchronus data fetching in my react component? (or should it go in redux)
+1. Where do I put asynchronus data fetching in my application?

 2. How do I set loading states?
 How can I avoid putting isLoading and dataLoaded flags everywhere?